What Happens in the IKRC?

 - CUE Pride Day (March)

-- Campaign for Awareness: Missing and Murdered Indigenous Women and Girls (March)
+- Campaign for Awareness: Missing, Murdered and Exploited Indigenous Peoples (March)

-Whether you are entering your first year of university or graduating with a degree, we realize financial matters are important to you.
-The IKRC collaborates with the Financial Aid and Student Awards and Student Accounts offices to bring you the most up-to-date information about Indigenous funding opportunities both internally and externally.
+Whether entering your first year of university or nearing graduation, we understand that financial matters are important to you.
+The IKRC collaborates with the offices of Financial Aid & Student Awards and Student Accounts to bring you the most up-to-date information related to Indigenous funding opportunities both internally and externally.

-Book a meeting with Danielle (firstname.lastname@example.org) for support with managing band sponsorships/funding, preparing funding applications, acquiring letters of support and scanning relevant documents.
+Staff at the IKRC can also provide support related to managing Band sponsorships/funding, preparing funding applications, acquiring letters of support, and scanning or printing relevant documents.

 Begin your exploration here.